saragiotto/ck62LayerFix/README.md

 If you're own the CK62 keyboard, this `json` file may help you fix the Layer problem on a `Mac OS X` environment.

 * First you need to install `Karabiner`, use this [link](https://pqrs.org/osx/karabiner/)
-* Then you need to copy the `customCK62.json` to the Karabiner directory.
+* Then you need to copy the `customCK62.json` to the Karabiner directory, using the command below:
-* Run this command:
   * `$cp customCK62.json ~/.config/karabiner/assets/complex_modifications`

 After that, just open `Karabiner` and activate this rule.
 If you need any assistant on that, please follow this [guide](https://pqrs.org/osx/karabiner/document.html).